kria/TfsNotificationRelay/README.md

 Since the TFS API changes quite frequently, there are multiple editions of TfsNotificationRelay.
 Make sure you pick the correct one for your system.

 - TfsNotificationRelay for TFS 2013 (TFS 2013.2+)
+- TfsNotificationRelay for TFS 2015 (TFS 2015.2+)

+Discontinued support (last builds available in [v1.16.0](https://github.com/kria/TfsNotificationRelay/releases/tag/v1.16.0)):

-- TfsNotificationRelay for TFS 2015
+- TfsNotificationRelay for TFS 2015 RTM
 - TfsNotificationRelay for TFS 2015.1
-- TfsNotificationRelay for TFS 2015.2+

 ## Download